ouspg/AVISE/docs/source/configuring.connectors.rst

             "api_url": null,
             "headers": null,
             "api_key": "YOUR_OPENAI_API_KEY_HERE"
-        },

-        "eval_model": {
-            "connector": "openai-lm",
-            "type": "language_model",
-            "name": "gpt-4o-mini",
-            "api_url": null,
-            "headers": null,
-            "api_key": "YOUR_OPENAI_API_KEY_HERE"
         }
     }

-In the Connector configuraiton files, ``target_model`` defines the configurations for the model you wish to test and evaluate. ``eval_model`` on the other hand defines the configurations for an optional evaluation language model, that will be used to generate a summary and helpful tips for the final report produced when running SETs.
-Both fields require the same subfields:
+In the Connector configuraiton files, ``target_model`` defines the configurations for the model you wish to test and evaluate. ``target_model`` requires the following subfields:

 * ``"connector"``: Name of the connector to use (See available connectors by running CLI command ``avise --connector_list``)
 * ``"type"``: Type of the AI model *(e.g. language_model, continual_learning, multi_modal)*